AlessandraFa/data-analysis-framework-KHI/README.md

 For assistance or questions please contact [Alessandra Failla](alessandra.failla@hotmail.it).

 ## License
-This project is licensed under the GNU General Public License.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.